Tax Credits & Tax Deductions for Parents with Children or Dependents

 Higher Education: Student Loan Interest Deduction & Tuition and Fees Deduction

 You can also choose to deduct education-related fees for your child's education.
-The IRS currently has two student tax deductions available:
+The IRS currently has one student tax deduction available for Tax Year 2014:

 - Student Loan Interest Deduction: You may be able to deduct interest paid on a qualified student loan, even if you choose to claim a student tax credit.
 If you decide to claim the deduction, you could reduce your taxable income by up to $2,500 of the student loan interest you have paid for your dependent child.
 You don't need to itemize your deductions to claim this deduction.

-- Tuition and Fees Deduction: You may be able to deduct your child's school fees and tuition if you don't claim either student tax credit.
+Important: The Tuition and Fees Deduction expired on December 31, 2013, so you cannot claim it on 2014 and later Tax Returns.
+However, if you are filing a return for 2013 and earlier Tax Years, you may be able to deduct your child's school fees and tuition if you don't claim either student tax credit.
 You may be able to claim a tax deduction of up to $4,000 for qualifying tuition and fees you paid for you, your spouse, or a dependent.
 You may deduct any qualified expenses up to $4,000, even if you paid the tuition and fees with a loan.

 For more information on education deductions and tuition reductions, read Tax Benefits for Education.

 Health Insurance Deduction for Self-Employed Individuals

 If you were self-employed (for example, a sole proprietor or an independent contractor) and you paid for health insurance, you may be able to deduct any premiums you paid for coverage for any child of yours who was under age 27 at the end of the year, even if the child was not your dependent.